hendrikcech/rft/assignment1/draft-rft.md

        +                              +
 ```

-## File Request
+## File request
 Transfers are initiated by clients who send a single message with a list of desired files to the server.
 Each file is identified by their path on the server.
 The position of each file in the request list determines the handle by which  the file is referred to in the subsequent data request messages.
 For example: The file that is first in the request list is assigned index 0, the next file index 1, and so on.

 The server replies with a single message that contains the total size and checksum of each file that can be served.
 If a file can not be served, an explanatory error code is returned for that file.
 <!-- Optionally, clients can request to not transfer the whole file but start the transfer from a specified byte offset. -->

-## Data Transfer
+## Data transfer
 The client picks at least one of the desired files for which no error was returned.
 It sends a data request message that contains the corresponding index of that file and a byte range.
 The first message typically starts requesting from byte 0.

 The server receives the request and adds it to the request queue for that particular client.
 It starts fulfilling the request by sending parts of the requested byte range.

 The client may not to renew its request before it has been fully served  as described in the upcoming flow and congestion control section.
 It may adapt the size of the requested byte range and the number of concurrently requested files as discussed in the section about performance considerations.

-## Transfer Termination
+## Transfer termination
+Once the client has received a file in total, it MAY compute the checksum and compare it with the one given by the server at connection start (see (#Checksum)).

 Once the client has received all desired files, it may terminate the transmission program.
 The server may clean up any state after a timeout.

+## Resuming transfers
+A file transmission may have been interrupted which results in that file being only partially written to disk.
+An RFT client may resume the transmission of that file by starting to request data not from byte zero but from an offset.

-# Flow and congestion control
+# Flow and congestion control {#FlowCongestion}
 A server needs to limit the amount of data it sends in order to prevent overstressing the network or the receiving client.
-RFT uses the Flow Control mechanism described in [section 4.1](#FlowControl) to prevent overloading the receiver and the Congestion Control mechanism described in [section 4.2](#CongestionControl) to prevent overloading the available network resources.
+RFT uses the flow control mechanism described in (#FlowControl) to prevent overloading the receiver and the congestion control mechanism described in (#CongestionControl) to prevent overloading the available network resources.

 ## Flow Control {#FlowControl}

-As described in the protocol overview, the client periodically requests a range of data from a server.
+As described in the protocol overview, a client periodically requests a range of data from a server.
 The size of the requested data range MUST never be larger than the amount of data the client is currently able to receive.
 A server MUST not send more data than a client requested.
-It is possible, that a server sends less than the requested amount of data, when the requested file is smaller than the requested amount of data or the server is otherwise limited e.g. by congestion control.
-If, after sending all requested bytes, the server does not receive another data request from the client, even though the file has more bytes than requested, the server may close the connection after waiting for a period longer than a specified timeout.
+It is possible, that a server sends less than the requested amount of data, when the requested file is smaller than the requested amount of data or the server is otherwise limited, e.g., by congestion control.
+If, after sending all requested bytes, the server does not receive another data request from the client, even if the file has more bytes than requested, the server may close the connection after waiting for a period longer than a specified timeout (see (#Timeouts)).

-TODO: Specify timeout.

-### Default fixed buffer size algorithm
-TODO: Decide whether we need this section.
-Maybe it's to much implementation detail?

-The client allocates a receive buffer of fixed size S. Initially he requests S much data.

-Every time the client receives data, he inserts that data into the appropriate place in the receive buffer.
-Then, the client checks if a contineous block of data from the start of the requested file has been received.
-If so, that block of data is extracted from the buffer and written to persistent storage.
-The client requests as much new data as necessary from the server to have again requested S byte in total.

-If the client suspects that packets have been lost, he should request those specific gap byte ranges again.

 ## Congestion Control {#CongestionControl}

-To avoid overstressing the network that is used for data transfer, RFT uses a congestion control mechanism, that keeps the data sending server from sending to much data at the same time.
-The receiving client indicates packet loss to the server as a sign to reduce the amount of data sent on the same time.
+To avoid overstressing the network that is used for data transfer, RFT uses a congestion control mechanism, that prevents the server from sending an overwhelming amount of data.
+The receiving client informs the server about packet loss which acts as a sign to reduce the data rate.
-As long as no packet loss occurs, the server might slowly increase the amount it sends out on the network.
+As long as no packet loss occurs, the server SHOULD slowly increase the sending rate.

 ### Detecting Packet Loss
 Each packet that a server sends is assigned to an instance of a congestion window.
-The server announces the size of the current congestion window in the *Size of CWND* field of the packet header.
-Additionally, it announces the number of packets, that can follow in the same congestion window, before a new congestion window needs to be used, in the *Number of free CWND slots* field of the packet header.
+The server announces the size of the current congestion window in the *CWND size* field of the packet header.
+Additionally, it announces the number of packets that can follow in the same congestion window, before a new congestion window needs to be used, in the *free CWND slots* field of the packet header.
 A server MUST fill a congestion window, before opening a new one.
 A client MUST send a new data request, before a new congestion window can be opened.
-The client can infer whether some data packets were lost, by comparing the number of packets received for the current congestion window.
-If a packet is lost, the client MUST set the *packet loss bit* of the next data request to 1 and MAY re-request the missing data in a new data request.
+The client can infer whether some data packets were lost, by comparing the number of packets received for the current congestion window with the announced congestion window size.
 To avoid re-requesting data that is received by the client out of order, the client SHOULD wait a reasonable period of time before sending the new request.
+The length of this time period SHOULD be a multiple of the average time measured between receiving two data packets.
+If a packet is lost, the client MUST set the *packet loss bit* of the next data request to 1 and MUST re-request the missing data in a new data request, unless it decides to terminate the connection without receiving the full data.

 ### Handling Packet Loss
 If the server receives a data request with the *packet loss bit* set to *0*, it SHOULD increase the size of the next congestion window.
 If the server receives a data request with the *packet loss bit* set to *1*, it SHOULD decrease the size of the next congestion window.
 If the server does not receive a new data request after completely filling up a congestion window, it MAY close the connection after waiting a period of time.

-# Dealing with network issues

-## Resuming transfers
+## Timeouts {#Timeouts}

+If not otherwise specified, all timeouts used in RFT, clients and servers MAY choose appropriate values depending on their specific environment and network.

-# Security Considerations
+# Checksum {#Checksum}
-## DDOS
-Server waits for an ACK of the file request response message before starting to send data packets.
+File checksums are computed using the SHA-256 algorithm over the whole file. [@RFC6234]

+The checksum may be especially useful if the client wants to resume a file transfer from an incomplete state.
+The checksum can indicate if the file changed in-between the last and the current transfer.

-# Message Formats
+# Message Formats {#MessageFormats}
+All messages are transmitted using UDP and MUST be in network byte order ("big endian").

 ## Header
 All message types which are described in the following sections are prepended by this header.